theopenconversationkit/tock-docker/README.md

     docker-compose -f docker-compose-bot-open-data.yml up
 ```

-* Take the ngrok value (ie  https://xxxx.ngrok.io ) and use it in the webhook interface of messenger settings to specify :
+* Take the ngrok value (ie  https://xxxx.ngrok.io ) and use it in the webhook interface of messenger settings, to specify :
    * the url : https://xxxx.ngrok.io/messenger
    * the verify token you set in tock_bot_open_data_webhook_verify_token env var